vrtmrz/obsidian-livesync/docs/settings.md

   - Sync on Save : disabled
   - Sync on File Open : disabled
   - Sync on Start : disabled

+### Use history
+If you enable this option, you can keep document histories in your database.
+(Not all intermediate changes are synchronized.)
+You can check the changes caused by your edit and/or replication.

+### Enable plugin synchronization
+If you want to use this feature, you have to activate this feature by this switch.

+### Sweep plugins automatically
+Plugin sweep will run before replication automatically.

+### Sweep plugins periodically
+Plugin sweep will run each 1 minute.

+### Notify updates
+When replication is complete, a message will be notified if a newer version of the plugin applied to this device is configured on another device.

+### Device and Vault name
+To save the plugins, you have to set a unique name every each device.

+### Open
+Open the "Plugins and their settings" dialog.

 ## Hatch
 From here, everything is under the hood.
 Please handle it with care.